-APHIS has determined that it is reasonable to assume that the activities at field test sites, such as planting, collecting samples, and eventual harvesting, would not impact migratory bird populations since they are not expected to nest or permanently inhabit the confined field test sites.
-(U.S. Department of Agriculture -- Animal and Plant Health Inspection Service, 2010)
+APHIS has determined that it is reasonable to assume that the activities at field test sites, such as planting, collecting samples, and eventual harvesting, would not impact migratory bird populations since they are not expected to nest or permanently inhabit the confined field test sites (U.S. Department of Agriculture -- Animal and Plant Health Inspection Service, 2010).
+Project-site evaluations could be conducted to avoid growing EHECs in sensitive geographic areas that would impact migratory bird populations.
+DOE or the Federal agency proposing an action related to an EHEC Program would be required to complete environmental compliance reviews, such as NEPA reviews, for site- and plant-specific projects to identify potential impacts and BMPs - tailored to each proposed EHEC project - to meet USDA APHIS BRS regulatory requirements.
+DOE (or other Federal agency) may require a recipient of funding or a permit to implement appropriate BMPs as a condition of funding or permitting for a proposed EHEC project.

 Threatened and Endangered Species and Critical Habitat.
-Potential impacts on threatened and endangered species and critical habitat-assuming they are present in the project area-could range from low to high depending on the extent of the disturbance or impact.
-For this Draft PEIS, at the programmatic level, no effect to threatened and endangered species or critical habitat are anticipated since only existing croplands, pasturelands, or forested lands could be used for EHEC field trials; these existing agricultural and forested lands are not likely to contain protected species.
-If protected species were to enter the site, their presence would be fleeting as the habitat is either not suitable or does not contain constituent elements required by the species.
+Potential impacts on threatened and endangered species and critical habitat-assuming they are present in the project area-could range from minor to major depending on the extent of the disturbance or impact.
+For this Final PEIS, at the programmatic level, no effect to threatened and endangered species or critical habitat are anticipated since only existing croplands, pasturelands, or forested lands could be used for EHEC field trials; these existing agricultural and forested lands are not likely to contain permanent habitat for protected species.
+Some protected species may visit existing croplands, pasturelands, or forested lands or forested lands for foraging, transit, or for temporary shelter, depending on the location and species.
+If protected species were to enter the site, their presence would likely be fleeting.